Personal Injury

 Comparative Negligence Rule

-Nebraska follows a modified comparative negligence rule (Neb.
+Nebraska follows a modified comparative negligence rule referred to as contributory negligence (Neb.
 Rev. Stat. § 25-21,185.09).
-This means you can recover damages only if you are less than 50% at fault for the accident.
-However, your compensation is reduced based on your percentage of fault.
+This means in Nebraska you can recover damages only if you are less than 50% at fault for the accident, and if you are determined to bear some liability for your injuries, your compensation is reduced based on your percentage of fault.

 Statute of Limitations

 In Nebraska, you typically have four years from the date of injury to file a personal injury lawsuit (Neb.
 Rev. Stat. § 25-207).
-However, for medical malpractice or claims against government entities, shorter deadlines may apply.
+However, for medical malpractice or claims against government entities, there are shorter deadlines and additional notice requirements.

-Failing to file within the statute of limitations can result in losing your right to compensation.
-It’s crucial to act quickly and consult a legal professional to ensure you meet all deadlines.
+Failing to settle your claim or file a formal lawsuit within the relevant statute of limitations can result in losing your right to compensation.
+It’s crucial to act quickly and consult a legal professional to ensure you meet all necessary deadlines.

 Damage Caps in Nebraska